jimporter/mopack/doc/reference/packages.md

-# Package Sources
+# Packages

-Package sources describe how to fetch a particular package as well as all the necessary details to actually use it as a dependency.
+Package configurations describe how to fetch a particular dependency as well as all the necessary details to actually use it in the parent project.

 ```yaml
 packages: